mauroc8/react-time-tracker/API-specification.md

 **Input:** `{ old_task: { name: string, project: string }, new_task: TASK }`.
 Replaces old task w/new one.

-Throws 403 if the task doesn't exist.
+Throws 403 if the old task doesn't exist.
+Throws 405 if editing the task would result in two tasks with the same name and project.

 ### POST: `/delete-task/`